 The general liability portion of a BOP also provides coverage against advertising injuries, including:

 For example, if a dog walker writes a negative review about a rival dog walking company and your business is sued for libel, general liability insurance could help pay for your legal defense.

 A BOP includes commercial property insurance that protects:

 This policy reimburses you for theft, vandalism, or a damaging weather event.
 It also covers property damaged or destroyed by a fire, whether it started at your business or elsewhere.

 If your pet care business is forced to close, it could result in substantial financial losses.
-For example, your animal hospital may need to close for renovation after a tornado.
+For example, your animal hospital may need to close for renovation after a hail storm.
 Often included in a BOP, business interruption insurance would protect your small business from lost revenue, rent owed during the renovation, and other expenses related to a disruptive event.

 General liability insurance: If you don’t purchase a BOP, you should still consider general liability insurance.
 This policy can pay legal expenses related to pet injuries, customer injuries, and customer property damage.

 Workers’ compensation insurance: Required in almost every state for pet care businesses that have employees, workers’ comp can cover medical costs for work injuries.